Near-critical spanning forests and renormalization: UST and UST limits

 \medbreak

 Suppose now that $T$ is a spanning tree of the graph $G$ and that $V$ is a finite set of vertices $G$.
 We will denote by $T_V$ the minimal connected subgraph of $T$ containing $V$.
-If $F$ is a forest (a disjoint union of trees) of $G$, then we define $F_V$ as the reunion of the subtrees generated by $V$ on all the connected components of $F$.
+If $F$ is a forest (a disjoint union of trees) of $G$, then we define $F_V$ as the union of the subtrees generated by $V$ on all the connected components of $F$.

-Wilson \cite{Wi} provided an algorithm to sample from the UST measure on a finite graph $G$, by iteratively generating branches as loop-erased random walks on the graph $G$: Enumerate the vertices of your graph $G$ : $x_0,x_1,\cdots, x_N$.
-At the n-th step of the algorithm we have constructed a tree $T_n \subset G$ that will eventually turn out to be $\T_{x_0, \ldots, x_n}$.
+Wilson \cite{Wi} provided an algorithm to sample from the UST measure on a finite graph $G$, by iteratively generating branches as loop-erased random walks on the graph $G$ as follows.
+Enumerate the vertices of the graph $G$ as $x_0,x_1,\ldots, x_N$.
 Start with a single point $T_0 = x_0$.
-To build $T_n$, run a simple random walk $X_n$ on $G$ started from $x_n$ and stopped upon hitting $T_{n-1}$.
+For each $n \in \{1, \ldots, N \}$, in order to build $T_n$, run a simple random walk $X_n$ on $G$ started from $x_n$ and stopped upon hitting $T_{n-1}$.
 Consider the (chronological) loop-erasure $\gamma_n$ of $X_n$, and let $T_n=T_{n-1}\cup \gamma_n$.
 Then, the final tree $T_N$ has the law of a UST on $G$.

 It is well-known that Wilson's algorithm can be extended to (locally finite) infinite graphs such as $\Z^d$, as well as to weighted graphs (one just needs to replace the simple random walk by a random walk with non-constant conductances).
 This generates a random infinite forest, known as the wired spanning forest.
 In $\Z^d$ or in graphs that are obtained from $\Z^d$ by contracting or erasing some edges, the free USF and the wired USF coincide, see \cite {BLPS}.